 Get in touch with design schools, post something (safely) on Craigslist, join industry groups and meet-ups, search people on LinkedIn—there are tons of ways to find designers to work with.

 Don’t be the applicant with the crummy looking spec ads; work with a designer and be the applicant that gets the job!

 Your turn!
-How have you found designers to work with?
+How have you found designers to work with for your copywriting spec ads?
 Let us know in the comments below!